NitroGuy10/ByteSizeBackend/README.md

 You need to clone ByteSizeML into a folder inside this directory called ByteSizeML.
-The "results" and "figure" folders should be moved up one level into the ByteSizeBackend folder.
+The "results" and "figure" folders should be moved up one level into the ByteSizeBackend folder, as should colorization_deploy_v2.prototxt, colorization_release_v2.caffemodel, and pts_in_hull.npy.

 Install the requirements for both ByteSizeBackend and ByteSizeML into the same venv